Equity Curve

 Real-World Example: Trend Following vs. Scalping

-Common Beginner Mistakes
+Common Beginner Mistakes to Avoid

-Avoid these errors when interpreting equity curves:
+Avoid these frequent errors and misconceptions when interpreting equity curves:

 FAQs